IPhone 13

-The iPhone 13 and iPhone 13 Mini (stylized as iPhone 13 mini) are smartphones designed, developed, marketed, and sold by Apple Inc. They are the fifteenth generation of iPhones (succeeding the iPhone 12 and iPhone 12 Mini respectively).
-They were unveiled at an Apple Event in Apple Park in Cupertino, California on September 21, 2021, alongside the higher-priced iPhone 13 Pro and iPhone 13 Pro Max flagships.
-Pre-orders for the iPhone 13 and iPhone 13 Mini began on September 17, 2021.
-They were officially released on September 24, 2021.
+The iPhone 13 and iPhone 13 Mini (stylized as iPhone 13 mini) are smartphones developed and marketed by Apple.
+They are the fifteenth generation of iPhones, succeeding the iPhone 12 and 12 Mini.
+They were unveiled at an Apple Event in Apple Park in Cupertino, California, on September 14, 2021, alongside the higher-priced iPhone 13 Pro and iPhone 13 Pro Max flagships.
+Furthermore, they were released on September 24, 2021.
+Improvements over the iPhone 12 include a 512 GB storage variant, BeiDou positioning support, and HDR video recording at doubled 60 frames per second.

+The iPhone 13 Mini was discontinued in September 2023, and the iPhone 13 was discontinued in September 2024 with the announcement of the iPhone 16.

 History

-The iPhone 13 and iPhone 13 Mini were officially announced alongside the ninth-generation iPad, 6th generation iPad Mini, Apple Watch Series 7, iPhone 13 Pro, and iPhone 13 Pro Max by a virtual press event filmed and recorded at Apple Park in Cupertino, California on September 14, 2021.
-Pre-orders began on September 17 2021 at 5:00 AM PDT.
-Pricing starts at US$799 for the iPhone 13 and US$699 for the iPhone 13 Mini.
+The iPhone 13 and iPhone 13 Mini were officially announced alongside the ninth-generation iPad, 6th generation iPad Mini, Apple Watch Series 7, iPhone 13 Pro, and iPhone 13 Pro Max by a virtual press event filmed and recorded at Apple Park in Cupertino, California, on September 14, 2021.
+Pre-orders began on September 17, 2021, at 5:00 am PDT.
+Pricing started at US$799 for the iPhone 13 and US$699 for the iPhone 13 Mini.

+Together with iPhone 12, the iPhone 13 Mini was discontinued on September 12, 2023, with the announcement of the iPhone 15 and 15 Pro.
+The iPhone 13 continued to be sold until the announcement of the iPhone 16 and 16 Pro on September 9, 2024, when it was discontinued alongside the iPhone 15 Pro.

 Design

-The iPhone 13 has a flat chassis analogous to that of contemporaneous Apple products, some differences such as the rear cameras being larger and arranged diagonally.
+The iPhone 13 has a flat chassis analogous to that of contemporaneous Apple products, with some differences such as the rear cameras being larger and arranged diagonally.
 The Face ID True Depth sensor housing on the iPhone is 20% smaller yet taller than its predecessors.

 The iPhone 13 and iPhone 13 Mini are available in six colors: Midnight, Starlight, Product Red, Blue, Pink, and Green.

-On March 8, 2022, at Apple's Special Event "Peek Performance", Apple revealed a new Green color option, which became available and released on March 18, 2022.
+On March 8, 2022, at Apple's Special Event “Peek Performance”, Apple revealed a new Green color option, which became available and released on March 18, 2022.